-Developed by > Department of Cooperative Governance, South Africa Department of Environmental Affairs, South Africa Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH South African Local Government Association Exists since > 2012, regular updates on website Scope of application • Climate Mainstreaming in rural and regional development planning processes.
+Developed by > Department of Cooperative Governance, South Africa Department of Environmental Affairs, South Africa Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH South African Local Government Association Exists since > 2012, regular updates on website Scope of application > Climate Mainstreaming in rural and regional development planning processes.
 Objective > To assist development planners at the local government level to integrate climate response strategies into local systems and structures.
 Outputs > Climate sensitive local development plans.
 Short description > The Let's Respond Toolkit was originally developed to assist South African municipal governments and project developers in integrating climate change risks and opportuni- ties into municipal planning.
 To translate National Determined Contribution (NDC) goals into action, both national and sub-national adaptation plans are necessary.
 This guide provides a simple, five-phase process (1.
 Preparation 2.
 Analysis 3.
 Strategy 4.
 Projects 5.
 Integration Implementation) aligned with the municipalities' development planning approaches.
 Each phase includes steps that will ensure the integration of climate response strategy into decentralized governments systems and structures.
 The steps are accompanied by support tools or resources, found in the toolkit, which will facilitate each process.
-How to be used > The guide is designed to take municipal planners (possibly together with project planners) through the necessary steps towards designing climate responsive develop- ment.
+How to be used > The guide is designed to take municipal planners (possibly together with project planners) through the necessary steps towards designing climate responsive development.
 Each chapter is introduced by showing the user a clear structure explaining the objective, the timeframe, when to use the chapter and the expected outcome of each chapter.
 The various tools which are to be applied in each chapter are also listed on the introductory page.
 Each chapter ends with a concluding part and a reference.
 Further the website provides information about climate change related topics in South Africa and training courses on climate finance.
 Format > pdf document with reference links and interactive website.
 Main users > Planning bodies at decentralized level (regional to local).
 Project planners and implementers.
 Language > English Time requirement > Each step requires approximately 1-2 months.
 The complete planning process therefore requires 5-10 months.
-Difficulty > Medium - Professional Links > Website Guide Toolkit all tools PowerPoint Contact > Contact form Comments > Clearly structured planning guide interspersed with useful tips and references.
+Difficulty > Medium - Professional Links > Website Guide Toolkit all tools PDFs of all tools individually (differ from "Toolkit all tools") PowerPoint Contact > Contact form Comments > Clearly structured planning guide interspersed with useful tips and references.
 Developed for planning process in South Africa.

-of Farmers and Pastoralists (SHARP)
+Self-evaluation and Holistic Assessment of Climate Resilience of Farmers and Pastoralists (SHARP)